AURIGNY AIR SERVICES LIMITED

 You will receive marketing communications from us if you have requested information from us or purchased services from us and you have opted in to receive that marketing.

 We may also use the personal information you provide for direct marketing purposes provided you consented for us to do so by opting-in at the point the information was collected.
 We will get your express opt-in consent before we share your personal data with any company outside Aurigny for marketing purposes.
-You are able to withdraw this consent at any time.
+You are able to withdraw this consent at any time by contacting the Data Privacy team.
+Please email: [email protected]

 AURIGNY FREQUENT FLYER ACCOUNTS

-If you no longer wish to have an Aurigny Frequent Flyer account with us you may delete it at any time by clicking on the ‘delete’ button which you will find in your account
+If you no longer wish to have an Aurigny Frequent Flyer account with us you may request that this is deleted at any time by emailing [email protected].

 IF YOU FAIL TO PROVIDE PERSONAL INFORMATION